DPI-WE/database-architecture-offer-right/content.md

 ![](assets/anyone-with-link.png)

-- Did you create a spreadsheet
+- Did you create a spreadsheet with the tables, columns, and rows of sample data?
 - Yes
   - Great job!
 - No